CielCiel2x/JSCalculatorCryptos/README.md

 # JSCalculatorCryptos

-keep track of all your cryptocurrencies transactions.
+keep track of all your cryptocurrencies transactions and calculate your USD's based on your country currency.

-# Languages
+# Languages used
 Javascript mainly, html and css just for styling.